-User Manufacturer • Increases wait time from order placement to shipment • Renders forecasting of trends/spikes diffi- cult • Inhibits innovation outside standard ranges • Increases cost to maintain variety of ma- chinery/tools • Affects flow of supply chains with partners • Makes build-up of stock impossible • Renders tracking of orders/projects difficult • Increases complexity for returned compo- nents
+User Manufacturer • Increases wait time from order placement to shipment • Renders forecasting of trends/spikes difficult • Inhibits innovation outside standard ranges • Increases cost to maintain variety of machinery/tools • Affects flow of supply chains with partners Makes build-up of stock impossible Renders tracking of orders/projects difficult • Increases complexity for returned components

-Requirements for standardization may arise from different sources and are sector specific.
-Examples for sector specific norms are ISO/IEC 81346 [7] for industrial plant or IEC 61512 [4] for batch processes.
-Here, we focused on the general setting of requirements and how these impact on planning.
+Requirements for standardization may arise from different sources and are sector-specific.
+Examples of sector-specific norms are ISO/IEC 81346 [11] for an industrial plant or IEC 61512 [8] for batch processes.
+Here, we focused on the general setting of requirements and how these impact planning.